Foster1466/Counter/README.md

 # Counter
+This is a basic counter for Counting purposes.

+# Motivation
 I was solving a bug one day at work and i needed a counter to keep a count for number of functions i have visited.
 So i thought of just creating one using tkinter.
 So here it is putting out here if anyone ever needs one.

-# Introduction
-This is a basic counter for Counting purposes.

 # Getting Started
 ## 1. How to run?